OctaAlma/450_Final_GL-Asteroids/README.md

 ## Description

 This was my final project for CSCE 450: Computer Animation.
-The requirement for honors student was implementing some topic beyond what was covered in class.
+The requirement for honors students was to implement some topic that was beyond what was covered in class.
 I decided to extend on my knowledge of positional and rotational keyframing by implementing "dynamic" keyframes, which vary depending on the position and directional momentum of the object.

 ![Demonstration of dynamic keyframes](./website/dynamic_keyframes.gif)